Four-seam fastball: Velocity

-The velocity of a 4 seam fastball is measured in miles per hours (mph) in Major League Baseball.
-As of 2018, the average velocity of a Major League Baseball pitcher was 92.8 mph.
+The velocity of a 4-seam fastball is measured in miles per hour (mph) in Major League Baseball.
+As of 2025, the average velocity of a Major League Baseball pitcher's fastball was 94.0 mph.

 Spin rate

 The spin rate of a 4 seam fastball is measured in rotations per minute (rpms) in Major League Baseball.

 SPV

 Commonly referred to as “Bauer Units” (slang invented by Driveline Baseball), SPV is defined as Spin Rate per Velocity.
 This metric allows research to compare the quality of 4 seam fastballs of different pitchers throughout Major League Baseball.

 On the field

-Four-seam fastball is also the most preferred throw for fielding as it is the fastest and has no stray lateral movement in the air, according to Harold Reynolds and Kevin Kiermaier.
+A four-seam fastball is typically the most preferred throw for fielding as it is the fastest and doesn't stray laterally in the air, according to Harold Reynolds and Kevin Kiermaier.